Have you looked into dropshipping on Amazon? It makes good business sense.

 Amazon dropshipping requires everyone to sign up as a seller on its website.
 Its Individual plan costs 99¢ per unit sold, while the Professional plan costs $39.99, regardless of how many items you sell.

 Amazon’s dropshipping fees vary by product type but are typically in the 8% to 15% range.
 This might not be feasible for those working with relatively small profit margins.

 It can be.
 The average dropshipper sells products at a 10% to 30% margin.
 If they dropship via Amazon, the platform will take around 15% off their top-line revenue.

 If you’re selling at a 30% margin, your net margin after selling a product on Amazon will be 15%.
 This is quite decent, especially when you consider the wide audience base you’ll be able to tap into.

 Note: Your Amazon dropshipping margins can be higher if you win the Amazon Buy Box, but it’s highly competitive and shouldn’t be something you focus on at the start.

-In this part of our guide, you’ll learn some of the benefits of running an Amazon dropship business.
+In this part of our guide, you’ll learn some of the benefits and drawbacks of running an Amazon dropship business.